For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

-They should be planted in full sun, 2″-3″ inches deep in gritty, well-drained soil.
+They should be planted in full sun, 2″ to 3″ inches deep, in gritty, well-drained soil.
 There are many forms and colors.

-Most adaptable for general use and reliably hardy as far north as Massachusetts, are B. capitata, with its large heads of violet blue, B. lactea, white or lilac, B. laxa, white or purple.
-Growth is 12″-20″ inches.
+Most adaptable for general use and reliably hardy as far north as Massachusetts is B. capitata, with its large heads of violet-blue, B. lactea, white or lilac, and B. laxa, white or purple.
+Growth is 12″ to 20″ inches.

-In northern climates bulbs may be left in the ground with a 3″-4″ inch mulch of straw.
+In northern climates, bulbs may be left in the ground with a 3″ to 4″ inch mulch of straw.

 Clivia – Kaffir lily